universal-ctags/ctags/docs/f-developers.rst

 Please, add your name, background and interests here If you are interested in contributing to fishman-ctags steadily.
-So we can dispatch a task and/or an issue to perper person!
+So we can dispatch a task and/or an issue to the right person!

 (Keep the list in alphabetical order.)

+Frank Fesevur <ffes@users.sourceforge.net>

+	My current use of ctags is for a Notepad++ plug-in I'm writing.
+	The plug-in is not yet released because of problems with the Windows version of ctags.
+Those problems are fixed by now.
+	I am a Windows developer, but also an occasional Ubuntu and Raspbian user at home.
+I wrote the windres parser.

 Masatake YAMATO <yamato@redhat.com>